HomeInvertebratesBrittle Star

 Feeding and Digestion

 The feeding strategies vary across different brittle stars.
-While some, like basket stars, are suspension feeders and trap suspended matter using their mucus-laden arms, others are deposit feeders that scrape organic matter from the sea floor.
-Basket stars, particularly, have a unique pattern of sweeping their food rhythmically into their mouth using their arms.
+While some, like basket stars, are suspension feeders and trap suspended matter using their mucus-laden arms, many other brittle stars are deposit feeders that collect organic matter from the sea floor.
+Basket stars, in particular, have a unique pattern of sweeping their food into their mouth using rhythmic, coordinated movement of their arms.
+Active predators like Ophiosparte gigas rely on sensors at the tips of their arms to detect prey.
+Upon detecting prey, they extend one arm to capture it while using the other arm to anchor themselves.

 Autotomy and Regeneration